People everywhere love the Siberian Husky for its wolf-like appearance. But have you ever seen a White Husky?

 White Huskies are loving fur balls of endless energy.
 There is nothing they like doing more than running around.
 They love running around and chasing small animals, but they are not protective or aggressive towards strangers.
 Huskies are not guard dogs so you can trust that they won’t be scaring away any relatives when they come to visit.

 Instead, they are incredibly friendly and love people.
 They will likely want to snuggle more with your friends than chase them away.

 They are also very playful and gentle which is what makes them so great for kids.
 Older children can keep up with the energy of the white Husky and tire it during playtime, but small children do need supervision since Huskies can be clumsy.

 White Huskies are also highly curious, loyal, and social.
 They are incredibly social because of their pack instinct.
 They thrive being around other people and dogs so it is important to always give them the affection they need.

-Like all Siberian Huskies, it is the combination of high energy, gentleness, friendliness and playfulness that makes them such a beloved dog.
+Like all Siberian Huskies, it is the combination of high energy, gentleness, friendliness, and playfulness that makes them such beloved dogs.
 The white Husky shares all of these loveable personality traits.